 - Offences involving firearms or other weapons

-Additionally, if you are charged with a crime whilst out on bail for a previous offence, you must show cause.
-Often, getting bail is difficult if you need to show cause.
+You must also show cause if you are charged with a crime whilst already out on bail for a previous offence.
+In practice, getting bail is often difficult if you are required to show cause.

-Should a judge decide that a defendant is a threat to the public or a significant flight risk, bail can be denied.
-If this happens, the defendant will stay in police custody until their court hearing.
+A judge can also refuse bail if they decide that a defendant is a threat to the public or a significant flight risk.
+If bail is denied, the defendant will stay in police custody until their court hearing.

 What is a Personal Undertaking?

-If the court agrees to bail, several conditions can be attached to the bail.
+If the court agrees to bail, several different conditions can be attached to the undertaking.
+These are designed to manage risk, protect other people, and make sure the accused returns to court.

 Cash Bail Conditions

-These conditions are familiar to many as they are common in most legal systems worldwide.
-Terms of cash bail include a specific amount of money paid to ensure the defendant will not flee and will attend subsequent court dates.
+- The court sets a specific amount of money that must be paid to ensure the defendant will not flee and will attend future court dates.

 Technically, paying cash to meet the terms of a bail order is known as a secured bond or a cash bond.
-However, the process of paying the court money to secure your release is known as bail.
+However, the process of paying the court money to secure your release is often simply referred to as “bail”.

 Surety Condition